 The driver’s side has a new headlight and the other side has the original.
 It’s yellow and dingy.
-With all the deer that are out, as well as a few elk in our area, I don’t want to hit another one.
+With all the deer that are out and a few elk in our area, I don’t want to hit another one.
 At night that passenger headlight is very dim.

-First, use the water mix to clean off the headlight and get the initial residue off.
-After you have that wiped down, take the toothpaste and spread a thin even coat across the lens of the headlight.
+First, use the water mix to clean off the headlight and remove the initial residue.
+After you have that wiped down, take the toothpaste and spread a thin, even coat across the headlight’s lens.
 Let that sit for about ten minutes.

 Next, take your water mix and the little scrub brush.
 Lightly wet the area and use the nonabrasive brush to scrub the entire surface of the headlight.
 You’ll begin to see the yellow tinge going away.
 Use the rag to wipe it.
-Repeat the process a couple more times to get it more clean and clear than it was before.
+Repeat the process a couple more times to get it cleaner and clearer than before.

-The light will not be a good as a brand new one, but it’ll definitely be more vibrant.
+The light will not be as good as a brand-new one, but it’ll be more vibrant.

 During my experiment, I scrubbed and cleaned the lens three times with vinegar and water and then applied the whitening toothpaste.
-It actually did a good job but it took multiple times.
-Let me know, have you ever tried any at home solutions to clear a clouded headlight lens?
+It did a good job, but it took multiple times.
+Let me know, have you ever tried any at-home solutions to clear a clouded headlight lens?
 Do you have any other tricks or hacks that work to make your headlight look like new?
 Tell me in the comments below.